 Moving onwards, we’ve seen how intertwined religion and brands are, which is why we’ll now discuss how brands and religions connect on that very level of sameness.
 So, even if religion and brands didn’t have anything in common, they’d still intersect at one point aka the audience.
 Both need an audience to thrive and grow.

 The digital media has enabled us to blur the lines of distinction and make the religion and branding relative to each other.
-Both are now using logos to intensify their strategies to cope up and meet the requirements of their audience.
+Both are now using religion-based logo designs to intensify their strategies to cope up and meet the requirements of their audience.

 If we talk about religious branding from a religion’s perspective, we may come across familiar religious logos that have been around since the historical inception of a religion.
 Ever wondered why brands get proactive during religious holidays, offering discounts and exclusive products?
 You know what I’m talking about, don’t you?
 If you aren’t able to grasp the idea, here’s a hint.
-Think scented candles guaranteed to make your home smell like a church or maybe even that cross-shaped sterling silver pendant you bought during the Christmas sale.
+Think scented candles wrapped in soulful packaging with an eye-catching candle logo guaranteed to make your home smell like a church or maybe even that cross-shaped sterling silver pendant you bought during the Christmas sale.

 Brands manipulate the audience in order to evangelize their products coated in religious themes.
 And in this case, your brand loyalty comes after your loyalty to the religion.
 Thus, we come across the point where we are made to relate our religious senses to those implicated by the brand.
 We are intrigued to connect with the religion and brand in an affectionate manner.